dmehrotra/dmehrotra.github.io/_posts/2015-11-29-api-and-stream.md

 var fs              =       require('fs');
 {% endhighlight %}

 <p> These are my dependencies.
-Using Express is a bit of overkill, but I did it because it rules also I realize now that some of this can be refactored as it relates to older versions of the same code.
+Using Express is a bit of overkill, but I did it because it rules...also I realize now that some of this can be refactored as it relates to older versions of the same code.
 Multer is an awesome library that assists with file uploads.
 The other variable to pay attention to here is 'Keys'.
 I set up a new file that is not tracked by git to add my twitter api keys so that when I push this to github my private information will not be public.</p>

 {% highlight javascript %}